Gaurav-1/Java/README.md

 26. Discuss MouseListener and MouseMotionListener interfaces in detail.
 Write code to drag a line and rectangle using these interfaces.

-27. Write java code to demonstrate the concept of checkbox and radio button using appropriate interface.
+27. Write java code to demonstrate the concept of checkbox and radio button using appropriate interface.----------(uploaded---CheckRadio.java---Radio.java)

 28. Write a program to Copy the text from one file to another using byte stream.